redsymbol/genstatic/README.txt

 copydate=2010

-Simply invoke on the command line: genstatic.py -d copydate.py srcdir destdir
+Simply invoke on the command line: genstatic.py -v copydate.py srcdir destdir

 destdir is created, containing index.html and about.html, and that's it;  base.html is omitted.
 Here's what those two files will contain: